 Training funds at the RO level must be requested by a proposal submitted to the VREO.
 Training budgets are determined and managed by the RO Director.
-The VREO is usually given a budget by the RO Director, which is typically small.
-The VREO determines where, to whom and how the training funds are allocated.
-Approved training outside of the VA is usually covered by a purchase order.
+The VREO is usually given a budget by the RO Director, which is

 Employees desiring to take training outside of the VA should consult with their VREO for guidelines on reimbursement, and must take the following steps: